|

 frequencies of the standing waves that can vibrate with appreciable

-integral multiples of the fundamental frequency (6) natural frequencies of vibration The natural frequencies are also
+integral multiples of the fundamental frequency (6) The natural frequencies are also

 called the harmonics: